Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Put the child to rest as long as the symptoms last so that the effects of fever do not turn bothersome and the blisters heal properly without getting further infected.

 Currently, there are no preventive vaccinations available for this disease.
 Although the symptoms of the disease are most severe in the first seven days, one may have the virus persisting in the body for another week.
-And throughout this time period, one has the chance of infecting another individual, even after the symptoms subside.
-As tomato fever affects young children the most, ways to prevent the disease spread are:
+And throughout this period, one has the chance of infecting another individual, even after the symptoms subside.
+However, as tomato fever affects young children the most, ways to prevent the disease spread are:

 Maintain thorough hygiene and cleanliness.
 One should keep the children and their surroundings clean and disinfected, especially after diaper changes and toilet training.